esperanca/personal_website/src/posts/weeknote-023.md

 ## Good things

-### Being inspired by your “direct reports”

-To start, I don’t even like to use the word reports.
-Let’s be honest: it’s a bit lame.
-It gives me the impression that someone reports something to you, which is actually not true in my case.
-We have Program Management for that.
+### Inspiring 1:1

+In my previous job I learned a lot about 1:1s.
+Shalom Thomas and Jeff Collins, my former people managers at Sapient, were masters of purposeful and useful meetings.
+Is something I enjoy a lot and every week I have the privilege of meeting people that I admire.

 What I try to do all the time is to make myself available in a consistent way.
 There is no secret sauce: 1–1’s every week with the right attention and intention.
 Being a good listener and helping to spot patterns.
 Making my best to support what they want to do: agency is key.
 I rarely try to influence in any manner, but I ask lots of questions.
-Building trust and the relationship is the only goal.
 Many times I have to say: “But we are talking about work again, let’s go back to you”.

 I am usually surprised by the progress they are making every week.
 The creative ways they find to thrive.
 The resilience to navigate a complex organisation in and unpredictable world.

-Writing this reminded me about Shalom Thomas and Jeff Collins.
-They were my former people managers at Sapient, and I’ve learned a lot about 1–1’s and servant leadership with them.

 ## Learned things